IntelCompH2020/domain_classification/README.md

 ```
 docker build -t dom-class .
 ```
-- The name of the image will be *dom-class*, with no specific version.
+- The name of the image in this case is *dom-class*, with no specific version.
 - The location of the `Dockerfile` is the current directory.

 ## Run image container
 To run a container with the previous configuration, the following command is needed:
 ```
-docker run <--rm> -i <--name CONTAINER-NAME> -v path/to/local/wordlists:/data/wordlists IMAGE-NAME
+docker run <--rm> -i <--name CONTAINER-NAME> -v path/to/local/data:/data/data IMAGE-NAME
 ```
 Flags:
 - --rm: remove the container when execution ends. (optional)